 When we did our addition, we had our contractor custom cut all the trim from MDF as it was a much more budget-friendly option when doing it in mass quantity (as opposed to using the pre-made trim).
 The downside to that though, has been that I have had to go around and finish all the trim myself from raw wood (nothing was pre-primed or filled).

-Guide to Painting Trim
+Guide To Painting Window and Door Trim

 After finishing hundreds of feet of raw trim in every single room of this house, here is what I suggest if you have to tackle any trim in your own pad.

-#1: Fill Holes and Sand
+#1: Fill Holes and Sand – The Fullproof Guide To Painting Window and Door Trim

 When you install trim, whether it’s raw wood or the primed stuff, there are going to be a number of nail holes to fill.
 Use a little tub of spackling and nail hole filler from your local hardware store.
 I found the easiest thing was to apply it with my finger, over each nail hole.
 You basically just scoop a little bit out, and rub it over the hole so that it fills it entirely.
 If you need to fill the edges of your trim as well, then you will want to use a caulking gun, and then run your finger along your line of caulk to smooth it out.